andrew/ultimate-awesome/README.md

 - [awesome-economics](https://github.com/niyumard/awesome-economics) - A list of available resources (especially data and insight) for every economist.
 - [stars](https://github.com/nnichols/stars) - My Starred GitHub Repositories.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
-- [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.